artedison/Edison_Lab_Shared_Metabolomics_UGA/metabolomics_toolbox/code/spec_simulation/readme.md

 # NMR spectra simulation based on gissmo library

+## usage

+Try to read and modify simu_script.m, especially the directory path.
+The main part to tune the simulation is the "USER ARGUMENT" block.
+If you have questions, suggestions, or bugs, email me (yue.wu@uga.edu)

 ## structure

-lib_const.m: gissmo library download and construction
+lib_const.m: gissmo library download and construction (email [me](Yue.Wu@uga.edu) if you want to run this script)

 nmr_spec_simu.m: function for nmr spectra simulation